oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/fusion-aiagent/fusion-aiagent.md

     - Provide a deep link within Fusion Applications
     - Perform mathematical calculations

-## Task 4: Steps to enable Fusion AI Agent Studio and configure (Not required if is already enabled)
+## Task 4: Steps to Enable and Configure Fusion AI Agent Studio (Not required if is already enabled)

 1. Set the Enable Security Console External Application Integration (ORA\_ASE\_SAS\_INTEGRATION\_ENABLED) profile option to Yes, and enable permission groups for the appropriate roles.
 See [Access Requirements for AI Agent Studio](https://docs.oracle.com/en/cloud/saas/fusion-ai/aiaas/access-ai-agent-studio.html)
 2. After you provide users access to AI Agent Studio, they should be able to open AI Agent Studio without additional setup.
 If not, it's possible that your environment doesn't have certain necessary configurations.
 Ask your help desk to contact Oracle Support, who can verify what your environment has and address any gaps

-## Task 5: Create an Agent and Configure
+## Task 5: Agent Creation and Configuration

 1. Login to HCM Cloud using FIN_IMPL or any other user who has an access to the Agent Studio
 2. Go to Navigator, select Tools, and then AI Agent Studio